ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 ---

-# How do you deploy Infra?
+# How do you deploy infrastructure?

 - Other team handles it?
 - Automated/Manual/Mixed?